How To Get a Startup Grant as a Nonprofit

 State and Local Grants

-State and local governments also offer grants for nonprofits.
+State and local governments also offer grant money for nonprofits.
 You can often find information about these grants through state, city, and town websites.
 To further suss out municipal and local grants, consider reaching out to local councils and commissions; they may be able to connect you with someone who has direct knowledge about grants in your area.
 This could help you find a small business grant that suits your needs.

 Corporations